 - simple estimates of the 60 year long-term cost of the current fleet of generating installations in $bn: combining the likely 60 year capital replacement costs with both fixed and variable operation and maintenance costs, including any current fuel costs.
 Further future generating installations whether renewable or conventional are not considered for this comparative analysis.

-The aggregated data for the six Nations considered is shown below as percentage / proportional values.
+The aggregated data for the six Nations considered is shown below as percentages / proportional values.

 This aggregated diagram summarises the combined percentage values for all six nations, showing an overall analysis between Green energy and conventional generation: